squidit/react-css/src/helpers/sq-video/sq-video.helper.md

-# VideoHelper
+# SqVideoHelper

 A helper class for video-related operations.

 ## Description

-`VideoHelper` is a utility class that provides methods for extracting information from video files.
+`SqVideoHelper` is a utility class that provides methods for extracting information from video files.

 ## Methods